Legion-Of-Legends/notebook/Books/Books Notes/The 48 Laws Of Power.md

-# The 48 laws of power
+# The 48 Laws Of Power

 ## Law 1:  Never outshine the Master
 Always  make the people above to feel superior.